Make up a batch of these Green Chile Burritos for supper or to stash in the freezer at a later date. Either way, you’ll eat good and cheap.

 I’ve been making a batch of burritos for the freezer on a weekly basis for awhile now.
+Like these Chicken Fajita Burritos, or Red Burritos with Beef and Beans.
 They rarely last the full seven days since we grab them for quick meals and snacks.

 FishPapa’s eyes have lit up on more than one occasion when I’ve said, “There are burritos in the freezer.”

 What do I need to make these green chile burritos?

 While certain teenage boys in our home prefer meaty burritos, I find that it’s quicker and easier to make them meatless.
 With homemade “refried” beans, abundant cheese, green chiles, onions, and a little hot sauce, these babies will rival whatever the local joint can make.
 Plus, they’re pretty much guilt-free, made of real food and prepared at home.

 - refried beans – you can use canned or try making your own refried beans